Love it or loathe it, Black Friday is a popular time to bag a bargain in the run up to Christmas.

 It’s also a good idea to spend some time reading reviews.
 On Black Friday, you might not have time to browse through them, so it’s better to do it ahead of time.

 Ideally, you’ll have researched exactly what you want - including historic prices - before the day.
 There are some sites that can help you do this, such as CamelCamelCamel, which provides price history for products sold on Amazon.

 If you plan to brave the high street on Black Friday, you might need to get there early.

 Shops often open earlier than usual - as early as 6am - if you want to get one of the really big bargains, find out about opening hours so you can be among the first customers.

-If you’re doing your bargain-hunting online, then get going as early as you can bear - many sites will start offering deals at the strike of midnight.
-If you’re unsuccessful on Friday, you can always try again on Cyber Monday.
+If you’re doing your bargain-hunting online, then get going as early as you can bear - many sites will start offering deals at the strike of midnight (if not before the actual day itself).

 The shrewdest shoppers will be doing a bit of both; using their smartphones to compare deals as they eye up bargains in bricks-and-mortar stores.

 If you are entering the high street scrum, there’s one more all-important bit of advice: be courteous to your fellow shoppers, as well as the shop assistants.

 Ask yourself whether you actually need it